Playground tour

 Section titled “Sources and context budget”The Sources tab is the configuration and accounting surface.
 Adding or

-removing a source edits playground/manifest.json in place.
+removing a source edits apps/playground/manifest.json in place.

 Add sources of three kinds: